The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

-Attach JCAMP-DX file (optional): Here you can attach a JCAMP-DX, PDF, raw data or image file to your data.
+Attach files: Here you can attach a JCAMP-DX, PDF, raw data or image file to your data.
 The file will be saved and displayed with the data and be available for download.
 Note that this file is saved independently from the peak list.
 If you used a JCAMP-DX file for creating the peak list, the file uploaded for the peak list will also be saved.
 You can remove the file using this function if you do not like your file to be included.
 The image file is mandatory for 2D and 1D spectra other then the standard ones.

-You will then be presented with your data: check their validity and press the appropriate button.
 Your data will not be available immediately, but after they have been confirmed by a reviewer (you will get an email telling you who is your reviewer).
 To check the status of your contributions, use the "Show all my contributions" link on the Search pane.
 If for some reasons your submit is interrupted, you can continue that when you log in next time.
 You will see a blue box on top of the submit page where you can choose to continue or to discard the broken submit.
-If you get the message "There was delay ..." after you submitted the spectrum, this simply means your spectrum will be added later.
-You will be informed about this by email and you should not enter the same spectrum again.

 If you are logged in, you can edit molecules you have entered.
 In the details portlet, you will see a button "Edit this spectrum".
 If you click this, you can follow the submit procedure and change anything you like.
 The changes need to be approved by the reviewer of the original spectrum.